nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_summary.md

 {% include custominfocallout.html content="**Important:** the Emergency Codes section is only available on the Summary view." type="warning" %}

+**Information associated with the current emergency can be found here [nshconnect/gpconnect-emergency-codes](https://github.com/nhsconnect/gpconnect-emergency-codes)**

 ### Last 3 Encounters ###